 Base Equity Shares Preference Shares 1.
-Dividend After preference shares Priority over enquiry share 2.
-Voting Right dividend is paid full voting rights No voting right 3.
+Dividend Dividend is paid Priority over equity share 2.
+Voting Right Full voting rights No voting right 3.
 Risk Risk bearing securities Less Risk 4.
 Rate of Return Fluctuates with profit Fixed Rate of Dividend 5.
 Control Control on the management No control on the management

 - Q. Madhu Ltd. is a company manufacturing garments for children.
 It has been consistently earning good profits for many years.
 This year too, it has been able to generate enough profits.
 There is availability of enough cash in the company.
 It believes in quality of product, equal employment opportunities & good remuneration.
 It has many shareholders who prefer to receive a fixed & regular income.
-Mohan is one of such shareholders. - i) Which type of shares Mohan holds. - ii) Identify two values followed by the company.
+Mohan is one of such shareholders. - i) Which type of shares Mohan holds? - ii) Identify two values followed by the company.

-Debentures :- Debentures are the important debt sources of finance for raising long term finance.
-Debenture holders get fixed rate of interest on Debentures interest is paid after every six months or one year.
-They are like Creditors of a company.
+Debentures:- Debentures are the important debt sources of finance for raising long term finance.
+Debenture holders get fixed rate of interest on debentures.
+Interest is paid after every six months or one year.